Hungary lost $8.5 billion because of EU's sanctions against Russia — minister - Russia News Now

 Hungary lost $8.5 billion because of EU's sanctions against Russia — minister

-MOSCOW, December 18. /TASS/. /TASS/.
-Hungary has lost $8.5 billion since the European Union imposed economic sanctions on Russia, Hungarian Foreign Minister Peter Szijjarto said told RTVI TV channel on Wednesday.
+Hungary has lost $8.5 billion since the European Union imposed economic sanctions on Russia, Hungarian Foreign Minister Peter Szijjarto told RTVI TV channel on Wednesday.

 “Since [the EU] imposed sanctions, a total of $8.5 billion were lost,” Szijjarto said.
 “Russia was our second-largest trade partner before the sanctions.
 Of course, we lost many export opportunities,” he added.